BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 1b – As a Site User, I want to be able to navigate and interact with the site with ease on all viewports, so that I can play the game on any device.
+### User Story 1b: As a Site User, I want to be able to navigate and interact with the site with ease on all viewports, so that I can play the game on any device.

 **Acceptance Criteria:** A site user should be able to benefit from all features on the website, regardless of viewport.